 Removing ticks from your dog

-We have found that the best tool to remove ticks is a specialized tick remover that looks like a crow bar.
-The small one works for smaller ticket and the bigger one works for larger ticks.
-Once you’ve placed the crow bar tick remover between the tick and the dogs skin you simply twist the remover in an anti clockwise direction.
-This will remove the tick without breaking off the head in the dogs skin.
+We have found that the best tool to remove ticks is a specialized tick remover that looks like a crowbar.
+The small one works for smaller ticks and the bigger one works for larger ticks.
+Once you’ve placed the crowbar tick remover between the tick and the dogs skin you simply twist the remover in an anti-clockwise direction.
+This will remove the tick without breaking off the head in the dogs’ skin.

 Minor wounds are easy to treat if you have the right first aid kit

 Most wounds require an antibiotic remedy that can be prescribed by your vet.
 If there is bleeding, apply pressure to the wound and ensure that a saline solution is used to clean the area.